nigoroll/libvmod-dynamic/README.rst

 SYNOPSIS
 ========

-import example;
+import named;

 DESCRIPTION
 ===========

-Example Varnish vmod demonstrating how to write an out-of-tree Varnish vmod.
+Named Varnish vmod demonstrating how to write an out-of-tree Varnish vmod.

 Implements the traditional Hello World as a vmod.